LipinVV/star-navi-test-task/README.md

 # StarNaviTestTask
-a tesk task from StartNavi company
+a tesk task for StartNavi company